 Headphone jack not fully inserted

 The headphone jack can become loose over time with use and should be tightened periodically by twisting it slightly up until you feel resistance.
-It’s also important to make sure that the connector is properly positioned in its housing before putting away your headphones
+It’s also important to make sure that the connector is properly positioned in its housing before putting away your headphones.
+This is also a common reason for headphone volume being too low, where one side of the stereo jack is not connected properly.

 Earth loop noise issue